 Use fenugreek in lieu of oregano as a 1:1 substitute.

 As winter comes to an end, chives are one of the first herbs that spring up in your garden.
 It grows in hearty clumps and can be harvested after a month after transplant or two after you plant the seeds.

-Fresh chives are commonly used as a garnish, but they are also added to cheese, tomato, or egg-based dishes for an extra onion-like flavor.
+Fresh chives are commonly used as a variant of garnish, but they are also added to cheese, tomato, or egg-based dishes for an extra onion-like flavor.
 There’s also a herb called garlic chives, which packs a heavy garlicky flavor.

 There’s no straight ratio for this, so I suggest adding a tiny amount first, then work up until a desired taste is achieved.

 When in a pinch, carom seeds are an excellent alternative for oregano.
 Both seasonings are closely related and share many similar qualities, including the flavor.
 The herb is also known by other names like thymol seeds or bishop’s weed.

 As mentioned earlier, carom bears a striking resemblance to oregano regarding taste.
 It’s pungent, sort of bitter, with heavy notes of oregano and a hint of anise.
 You can also find it in the seed form, which tastes slightly stronger and is an apt match with chutney.